 Contracts are created to avoid issues of ambiguity.
 However, there are still times where provisions are questionable and help is required.
 We offer clients the ability to negotiate their contracts if there is an unfavorable provision or if they have additional needs that should be covered in the contract.
 If you have an existing contract that has not be honored and needs enforcement, we also offer the service to reach out to the breaching party.

 *We service clients nationwide in the areas of trademarks, copyright, some portions of business law, and literary law.
-We service clients in the Alabama area in the areas of family law, adoptions, some portions of business law, and estate planning.
+We service clients in the Alabama and Georgia for adoptions .